 Expedited Category Review

-ALL research projects involving human subjects require review by the North Texas Regional Institutional Review Board (IRB).
+ALL research projects involving human subjects require review by the North Texas Regional Institutional Review Board (IRB) prior to the initiation of the project.
 Note that this review process may involve several stages or levels of review, depending on the various features of the research project and the potential risk to the subjects.

 What is Expedited Category Review?

-Some research projects that are “minimal risk” may qualify for a special category of IRB review, known as Expedited Review.
+Some research projects that are “minimal risk” (defined below) may qualify for a special category of IRB review, known as Expedited Review.

-Federal regulations (45 CFR 46.110) allow for an expedited review procedure in which the IRB chairperson or one or more IRB members designated by the chairperson can review the protocol instead of a convened Full Board IRB meeting.
+Federal regulations (45 CFR 46.110) allow for an expedited review procedure in which the IRB chairperson or one or more IRB members designated by the chairperson can review the protocol instead of requiring review at a convened Full Board IRB meeting.

 What are the Criteria for Expedited Category Review?